Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaWindow/README.md

 **KalaWindow** is a C++20 window library for **Windows**, built for native desktop applications for Windows with support coming for Linux in the future.

-**KalaWindow** creates and owns the OpenGL 3.3 context but shader binding, swapping GL buffers, making context to current, checking if context is current, other GL related functions and GL core functions (+ the wgl and glx ones) must come from your GL library like [KalaGL](https://github.com/kalakit/kalagl) or another GL source.
-This way **KalaWindow** stays purely a GL context initializer and a window library with input and a message loop and nothing more. **KalaGL** also provides a full UI framework with a widget system.
+**KalaWindow** creates and owns the OpenGL 3.3 context, manages the message loop, handles crashes safely through the crash handler and handles all inputs through the input framework.
+Glad or any other opengl function loaders are not required because **KalaWindow** already provides most common ones for what you would need for OpenGL 3.3 use. **KalaWindow** also provides a comprehensive shader compiler system with helpful uniform functions and for binding the vert/frag/geometry shader as well.

-[KalaAudio](https://github.com/kalakit/kalaaudio) is recommended to be used for audio playback and audio streaming.
+[KalaUI](https://github.com/kalakit/kalaui) is recommended to be used for UI stuff and KalaWindow does not contain any UI systems.

 Features built into **KalaWindow**:
 - windowing with support for multiple windows
 - input (keyboard and mouse)
 - native message loop
 - built in crash handler (previously known as KalaCrashHandler, now only maintained in this repository codebase)
-- OpenGl 3.3 context
+- OpenGl 3.3 context + gl functions + gl shader compiler

 ---